-The use of Channel (MR) mode is the main mode of the GMRS-V1.
-Here you will have access to the preprogrammed GMRS channels, as well as modifying the privacy tones (CTCSS and DCS) and power levels of the channels.
+The use of Channel (MR) mode is the main mode of the GMRS-V2.
+Here you will have access to the preprogrammed GMRS, scanner and NOAA channels as well as modifying the privacy tones (CTCSS and DCS) and power levels of the channels.
 To find out more on how to program additional scanner channels see Chapter 11, Programming.